Birmingham Football Club (Aston Lower Grounds): History

-The club entered the FA Cup in 1879–80, being drawn against Panthers F.C., who withdrew, in the first round, and losing 6–0 at home to Oxford University in the second, after holding the University to 1–0 at half-time, but having to play an hour of the match with ten men after Nicholls broke his collarbone.
+The club entered the FA Cup in 1879–80, being drawn against Panthers, who withdrew, in the first round, and losing 6–0 at home to Oxford University in the second, after holding the university to 1–0 at half-time, but having to play an hour of the match with ten men after Nicholls broke his collarbone.
 The crowd of 4-500 was considered "very small" and blamed on the "intense cold", as it contrasted with the 6,000 at the Lower Grounds the previous week for the match between the Birmingham Football Association and Scotland.

-In the early 1880s, the cricket pitch was sold off for housing.
-The club had rarely entered competitive tournaments (its only match in the Birmingham Senior Cup was in 1879, a 4–1 defeat to Saltley College), and, although the club held athletics events at the Lower Grounds until September 1880, there is no record of any further games after the Senior Cup defeat.
+The club was the most active in the Midlands, winning 20 of 39 games in 1878–79, but it only ever played three competitive matches - its only match in the Birmingham Senior Cup was in 1879, a 4–1 defeat to Saltley College, the Collegians scoring three late goals as Birmingham tired.
+Although the club held athletics events at the Lower Grounds until September 1880, its final scheduled fixture was against Saltley College in April 1880, and it did not take place as the college was playing in the Senior Cup final on the due date.

+The Lower Grounds was made available to other clubs from the 1880–81 season.
+This may have been connected with financial difficulties for the Quilters, requiring a benefit event in October to make up for the "very considerable loss".

 Colours

-The club's colours were described red, or scarlet, and blue, which probably refers to the design being hoops.
+The club's colours were described red, or scarlet, and blue jerseys and stockings, which probably refers to the design being hoops.
+The Cup tie against Oxford University however saw some of the Birmingham players wearing "a diversity of dress" which confused the spectators and led to the media demanding players wear the registered colours.